 LOUISVILLE, Ky.
 (AP) — Yo quiero Taco Bell breakfast burrito!

-If the launch goes well, Taco Bell plans to begin selling breakfast burritos and hash browns along with its tacos and gorditas in its 5,600 locations nationwide by 2014.
+If the launch goes well, Taco Bell plans to begin selling its breakfast burritos and hash browns in its 5,600 locations nationwide by 2014.

 Taco Bell is entering the mad scramble by fast-food heavyweights to compete for the morning on-the-go crowd.
 Breakfast has become the most important meal of the day for restaurants, accounting for virtually all of the industry's growth in the past five years.